louisdutton/use-keyboard/README.md

 # useKeyboard

-An react hook for handling keyboard input.
+A react hook for handling keyboard input.

 > This package is under development and is not production-ready.